jeremywillans/wi-room-release/README.md

 This has been refactored from a per-device macro to instead run from a central location, ideally as a docker container, and leverages the Webex cloud xAPIs to manage and subscribe to events for your devices.

+This solution now leverages the new consolidated 'RoomInUse' metric which automatically determines if a room is being used based on available sources, statuses and events.

-The following metrics can be used for this calculation
+If desired, the following individual metrics can be used for this calculation
 - People Presence
 - Sound Levels
 - Active Call